tytydraco/yessleep/out/A_Kitsune_asked_me_to_hunt_a_Wendigo.md

 Somehow, I already knew I wasn’t getting out of this.

 “What if I say no?”
-I asked, my voice sharper than I meant it to be.
+I asked again, my voice sharper than I meant it to be.

 The room shifted.